 2.2 Impact on the People

-3. The Role of the Cold War in the Wall’s Existence
+3. Cold war Relation to the Wall’s Existence

 3.1 Symbol of the Cold War